European sectoral social partner organisations and their representativeness

 Representativeness is a criterion used by the Commission to identify the ‘management and labour’ whom it must consult under article 154 of the Treaty on the Functioning of the European Union (TFEU), and who may initiate social dialogue leading to Council decision's under article 155 of the same treaty.
 In 2006 the European Commission mandated Eurofound to carry out studies on the representativeness of European sectoral social partner organisations.

 These 'representativness studies' are designed to provide basic information needed for the setting up and functioning of sectoral social dialogue committees at European level.
 The sectoral social dialogue committees are the mechanism used by the Commission to consult management and labour under article 154 TFEU.

 Sectors covered so far

 Eurofound has studied the representativeness of social partner organisations in the following sectors:

-Current sectors in progress: Tanning and leather; Footwear; Steel; and Metal.
+Current sectors in progress: Tanning and leather; Footwear; Steel; Metal; Commerce and Inland Waterways transport.

-Forthcoming sectors for 2017-18: (in no particular order) ICT Telecom; Banking and insurance; Commerce; Inland waterways; Horeca and contract catering.
+Forthcoming sectors for 2017-18: (in no particular order) ICT Telecom; Banking and insurance; Horeca and contract catering.